Posted on September 13, 2022

 Texas is a fault-based insurance state, meaning that an at-fault driver or party will be liable for crash-related damages.
 If you cause an accident, you will have to pay for damages.

 If you only carry Texas’ minimum required amounts of insurance, your policy will not cover your own damages in an at-fault accident.
-Personal injury protection is optional, but you must tell the company in writing if you wish to reject this coverage.
-Personal injury protection auto insurance pays for a few different damages the policyholder suffers if he or she needs extra coverage.
+Personal injury protection Texas is optional, but you must tell the company in writing if you wish to reject this coverage.
+Texas personal injury protection auto insurance pays for a few different damages the policyholder suffers if he or she needs extra coverage.

 Most PIP insurance plans provide $2,500 to $5,000 or more in coverage for the at-fault party and his or her passengers.
 As someone involved in an auto accident, you may be eligible for coverage under PIP insurance as well as other policies, including that of an at-fault driver, vehicle owner, employer or multiple parties.
 If you do not have PIP coverage, you may have other policies available to take your claim.